schaeferka/pepr-dungeon-crawl/README.md

 - Deleting deployments in the cluster will kill the corresponding monster in the game
 - Pepr Dungeon Master module uses validating and mutating webhooks to interact with the Brogue game deployment
 - Pepr Dungeon Master module will prevent unwanted monsters from being deployed in the cluster, and will delete the in-game monster when the deployment is rejected.
 The included configuration will prevent the deployment of "rat", "pink-jelly", and "pit-bloat" monsters  and will delete them from the game.
-- The number of pods for each monster deployment will be equal to the dungeon level on which it was created.
+- The number of pods for each monster deployment will be mutated to equal to the dungeon level on which it was created.
 For example, a "kobold" monster deployment created on dungeon level 3 will have 3 pods.

 ### TODO